 The Doctorate in Business Administration is redesigned to strengthen area knowledge and quantitative skills of graduates.

-Virginia’s Douglas Wilder is inaugurated as first elected African-American governor.
+Virginia’s Douglas Wilder is inaugurated as the first elected African-American governor.

 COB Senior Executive Advisory Board is established.